Forming and Joining Teams

 In general, teams are free to make the competition their own by developing their own focus – from competitive to purely educational.
 That said, teams should have an agreed purpose for their participation, to help to guide their activities.
 Examples include:

-- A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds to go to New York City.
+- A group of very tech savvy law school students may choose to organize a “competitive” team in an attempt to progress through the judging rounds to go to the final round.

 - A team representing an in-house legal department of a company may choose to focus on solving a specific legal operations problem.